 Perhaps more important than any of the wins or championships his club has produced is the nature of the program he has developed, both on and off the field.
 In his four decades associated with the school, Marquess has been the architect of a Stanford program that is nationally recognized as one of winning baseball and quality student-athletes.

-A member of the American Baseball Coaches Hall of Fame, Marquess opens the season as the seventh-winningest coach in NCAA Division-I baseball history - fourth among active skippers - with a career record of 1,463-759-7 (.657).
-Marquess moved past USC's Rod Dedeaux (1,342 wins) and into the No. 4 slot in 2012.
+A member of the American Baseball Coaches Hall of Fame, Marquess opens the 2016 season as the third-winningest active coach in the nation with a career record of 1,554-839-7 (.649).
+Marquess picked up win No. 1,500 at rival California on March 4, 2014.

-Long recognized as one of the toughest conferences, Marquess has led the Cardinal to a .591 winning percentage in the Pac-10 (583-403).
-Stanford has finished either first or second in the Pac-10 a total of 23 times (including Southern Division finishes), while capturing 12 conference championships.
+Long recognized as one of the toughest conferences, Marquess has led the Cardinal to a .580 winning percentage in the Pac-12 (624-452).
+Stanford has finished either first or second in the Pac-12 a total of 23 times (including Southern Division finishes), while capturing 12 conference championships.
 The Cardinal has won at least two consecutive conference titles three different times under Marquess, as Stanford captured three straight crowns in both 1983-85 and 1997-2000 before winning back-to-back championships in 2003 and 2004.

 Perhaps the crowning moment of Marquess' career came when the Cardinal captured back-to-back College World Series titles in 1987 and 1988, becoming one of only four programs in the 63-year history of the CWS to have ever won at least two consecutive titles.